MIGUE-4/MIGUE-4/README.md

       <img src="https://github.com/user-attachments/assets/889fad8d-362f-4a79-925d-409da55b426a" alt="image" width="200" height="170">
     </td>
     <td style="border: none;">
-      <div>I'm a AI super fan (At least to working on projects about it), I love the world of data especially Machine Learning, Neural Network, ETl and so on.</div>
+      <div>I’m an AI superfan (especially when it comes to working on projects related to it).
+I love the world of data, particularly machine learning, neural networks, ETL, and more.
-      <div>I'm also a student of statistic, and of course, I have to love it after all, but beyond just AI or programming, I love understanding how things work, how the world work, how we make decisions, how we find our purpose in life...how we pick our goals</div>
+I’m also a student of statistics, and of course, I’ve grown to love it.
+Beyond AI and programming, I enjoy understanding how things work—how the world works, how we make decisions, how we find our purpose in life, and how we set our goals.
-      <div>Yes, something philosophical.. but It's for me the most important part in my life.</div>
+Yes, it’s a bit philosophical, but for me, it’s the most important part of life.</div>
     </td>
   </tr>
 </table>